mit-ll-responsible-ai/hydra-zen/README.md

 hydra-zen offers:
-  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to fully or partially instantiate – or retrieve without instantiation – objects in your application, using both user-specified and auto-populated parameter values.
+  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to fully or partially instantiate objects in your application (or retrieve them without instantiation), using both user-specified and auto-populated parameter values.
   - The ability to launch Hydra jobs, complete with parameter sweeps and multi-run configurations, from within a notebook or any other Python environment.
   - Incisive type annotations that provide enriched context about your project's configurations to IDEs, type checkers, and other tooling.